-If your website is mobile-friendly and has a good design with clear call-to-actions, there should be nothing holding you back from converting your visitors to customers, especially if your website appears before your competitor’s in Google.
+If your website is mobile-friendly and has a good design with clear call-to-action, there should be nothing holding you back from converting your visitors to customers, especially if your website appears before your competitor’s in Google.

 To optimise for search you need to check that you’re using a mixture of short and long tail keywords in the correct places and check that your technical SEO is in good shape.
-If you would like to know how your website measures up, get our free website review.

 5. No Promotion

-One of the main reasons why websites fail is due to the lack of promotion.
+One of the main reasons why websites fail is due to a lack of promotion.
 Once your website is live you need to drive visitors (traffic) to it.
 This can be achieved through the following marketing channels;

 - Organic traffic (unpaid Google Search)